mayurhalai/SplitExpanse/README.md

-# SplitExpanse
+# Splitexpense
 Web application to manage sharing of bills

 #configuration
-import expanse.sql to your database set application/config/config.php according to your database settings Done!
+import expense.sql to your database set application/config/config.php according to your database settings Done!